 Is it safe to use CryptoBridge?

-Decentralised exchanges are widely regarded to offer a key security advantage over conventional centralised exchanges because they don’t offer a central point of failure.
-This helps decentralised exchanges overcome risks like hacking, regulatory restrictions and hardware failures.
+Decentralized exchanges are widely regarded to offer a key security advantage over conventional centralized exchanges because they don’t offer a central point of failure.
+This helps decentralized exchanges overcome risks like hacking, regulatory restrictions and hardware failures.

 With CryptoBridge, all deposits, withdrawals and order books are transparently stored on the blockchain.
 When you sign up for an account, CryptoBridge generates a 45-character password consisting of numbers and upper- and lower-case letters.
 All users of the exchange retain control of their private keys and CryptoBridge never has access to your funds.